 Third, your new pages may not be getting indexed (or they may have fallen out of Google’s index), if you have no internal links pointing to them.
 Imagine that your homepage is the starting point for a Google web crawler.
 The crawler follows every link on the homepage, every link in the menu, and so on down the line.
 But what if a page exists on your website that isn’t on the receiving end of any internal links?
 What if a page is “orphaned”?
 Google’s web crawlers may not find it.
 You may notice that in the first paragraph of this blog, we have a link to our Law Firm SEO page, and the anchortext is “law firm SEO.”
 We are basically telling users and Google that they should click through to that page, and that the page is about search engine optimization.

 Contact Your Law Firm SEO Experts

 The first step in the process of getting more visitors to your website is getting your website recognized by Google, which you can do by submitting your website and getting it indexed in a few simple steps.
-If you have any questions about indexing your website, getting found on Google, or any other law firm marketing matters, give us a call at (215) 309-1631.
+If you have any questions about indexing your website, getting found on Google, or any other law firm marketing matters involving SEO for criminal defense attorneys and other law practices, give us a call at (215) 309-1631.